usgs/gspy/documentation_source/source/examples/Creating_GS_Files/plot_aseg_tempest_to_netcdf.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 58-61

-3. Magnetic Intensity Map
+3. Magnetic Intensity Map -
-Import the magnetic data from TIF-format
+Import the magnetic data from TIF-format.
 Define input metadata file (which contains the TIF filenames linked with desired variable names)

 ..
 GENERATED FROM PYTHON SOURCE LINES 61-70